Frank De Los Santos: Overcoming Tragedy In Baseball

 De Los Santos made his debut in the United States in 2007, and began getting professional instruction for the first time in his life.
 The transition was difficult.
 Being away from home was hard.
 But De Los Santos was carrying the torch for his entire family, and endured the bus rides and cramped apartments in West Virginia, New York and Florida as he honed his craft.

 Converted to the bullpen in 2011, De Los Santos soared.
 Reaching Double-A for the first time, suddenly he was on the radar with movement toward the major leagues.

 In 2012, De Los Santos, still lean, but stronger and more mature, had added velocity to an already good fastball, and promoted to the Triple-A Durham Bulls in June, De Los Santos was throwing harder than he ever had in his life, and has become one of the top lefty relievers in the Tampa Bay Rays system, with an ERA of just over 2.00 in 49 appearances.
 Now the speed De Los Santos cherishes is that of his low-to-mid 90s fastball and the speed of his rise through the minor leagues.

-Added to the Rays' 40-man roster in the off-season, De Los Santos no longer yearns to ride his motorcycle.
+Added to Tampa Bay's 40-man roster in 2012, then acquired by the White Sox in late 2013, De Los Santos no longer yearns to ride his motorcycle.
 The yellow one he rode as a teen still sits at his modest home, watched over by his mother.
 Frankie has turned the cycling page, with his future now resting on the speed his left arm delivers.

 (Photo courtesy: Facebook.)Tweet